alfonsomunozpomer/boot-dev-python-ai-agent/README.md

 - If no prompt is provided, the application will display an error message
 - If the API key is missing or invalid, the Google client will raise an authentication error
+- Function call errors are handled gracefully and reported back to the agent
+- The agent will attempt to complete tasks within the maximum iteration limit (20 loops)
 - Network issues will be propagated as exceptions from the underlying HTTP client